Subhajit009iitr/Stat11/README.md

 # Stat11

-### CSN-254 Course Project
+## CSN-254 Course Project

-Stat11 is a web application that provide real-time statistics for cricket matches and corresponding score analysis using sharts.
+Stat11 is a web application that allows live scoring of cricket matches and provides real-time statistics and score analysis using charts and graphs.

 ## Getting Started